manpagez: man pages & more

 ROLE role_name

-makes the new role a "group".)
+in effect makes the new role a "group".
+Roles named in this clause

 ADMIN role_name

-membership in this role to others.
+them the right to grant membership in the new role to others.

 SYSID uid